aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/nodecollection/_index.md

 ---
 title: NodeCollection
 second_title: Aspose.Words for C++ API Reference
 description: Represents a collection of nodes of a specific type.
+To learn more, visit the  documentation article.
 type: docs
 weight: 547
 url: /cpp/aspose.words/nodecollection/